robinagandhi/swa/slides/lecture-5/include/code-for-software-se.md

 # .red[Coding] for Software Security Engineering

 ???
-Security engineering activities learned previously in the class clearly establish what security means for a solution that satisfies stakeholder security requirements.
-This analysis will help you identify code that implements active protection mechanisms and perform rigorous code reviews, tests, or even formal verification to assure that it is correct.
+Previously learned security engineering activities in the class establish what security means for a solution that satisfies stakeholder security requirements.
+This prior analysis will now help us identify code where we need to devote efforts such as rigorous code reviews, and automated tests to assure that it is correct.

 ---